The Szemer\'edi-Trotter theorem over arbitrary field of characteristic zero: Proof of the main results

+\begin{rmk} Currently, the sum-product estimate in \Cref{thm: sum-product estimate} gives only the bound $\gtrsim\frac{|A|^{4/3}}{(\log |A|)^{1/3}}$, as this is the best known result over the complex numbers at the time of writing.
+Nevertheless, by applying exactly the same method, any future improvement of the complex sum–product bound would automatically lead to a corresponding improvement of our lower bound over $K$.
+In particular, Erd\H{o}s \cite{erdos1976some} conjectured that

-As conjectured by Erd\H{o}s\cite{erdos1976some}, one should have $\max\{|A+A|,|A\cdot A|\}\gtrsim |A|^{2-o(1)}$ for the complex case, thus it is reasonable to make the same conjecture over $K$.
-This bound must be sharp, since the construction of the subset in \cite{erdos1983sums} only consists of integers, and therefore can be regarded as subsets of $K$. \end{rmk}
+It is therefore natural to make the same conjecture over $K$.
+Moreover, this bound would be sharp, since the construction in \cite{erdos1983sums} involves only integer sets and thus also applies to subsets of $K$. \end{rmk}